BLAz3-1/VR_Headsets/README.md

 # VR_Headsets
-A responsive web project using HTML CSS and media queries
+A responsive web project using HTML CSS and media queries about VR Headsets